linkedin

 • Resumes must be fit-for-purpose for the role

-• Isolate key words and phrases in the job description
+• Isolate keywords and phrases in the job description

 • Consider automated shortlisting when preparing resumes

 Before applying for a new job - be it in the defence industry or otherwise - it’s important to tailor your resume to the specific role description outlined in the job advertisement.
-While it might seem time consuming, the results are well and truly worth the effort, and much more likely to secure you an interview.
+While it might seem time-consuming, the results are well and truly worth the effort and much more likely to secure you an interview.

-Look for key words and phrases
+1. Look for keywords and phrases.

-The best way to highlight your suitability is to shape your resume around the job description, and the specified needs and priorities highlighted by the company.
+The best way to highlight your suitability is to shape your resume around the job description and the specified needs and priorities highlighted by the company.

-Resumes with precision
+3. Resumes with precision.

 All recruiters and hiring managers appreciate specific details when assessing a resume, especially when it’s for a role in the defence industry.
 Any extra information you provide in this regard can separate you from the competition.

 In the case of the defence industry, this includes ranks, exact job titles, as well as specific projects and systems you have worked on.
-Avoid vague management speak that deals in generalities and buzz words.
+Avoid vague management speak that deals in generalities and buzzwords.

-Photo by Art Lasovsky on Unsplash
+Photo by Camille Orgel on Unsplash

 Defence Sector Blog